-775.03 MARKETING
+775.03 PUBLICATIONS AND ELECTRONIC MEDIA

-The Marketing Office is responsible for producing many of SUNY Cortland's official printed and digital materials, including the campus website, the SUNY Cortland Handbook, Undergraduate Catalog, Graduate Catalog, publications for special events such as Commencement and Honors Convocation and a variety of marketing pieces for campus offices.
-The staff also provides photography and editorial services, manages SUNY Cortland's licensing program, handles stationery requests and replacement signage artwork, produces the university's admissions, fundraising and advertising materials, helps to implement its marketing initiatives and administers its brand management program.
+The Publications and Electronic Media Office is responsible for many of the College's official printed and electronic publications, including the campus website, the College Handbook, Undergraduate Catalog, Graduate Catalog, publications for Commencement, Honors Convocation and Academic Convocation and a variety of printed pieces for campus offices.
+The staff also produces the College's admissions and fundraising materials and helps to implement its marketing and branding initiatives.